peteroupc/peteroupc.github.io/colorgen.md

 ### Luminance Factor (Grayscale)

 The [**_luminance factor_**](http://eilv.cie.co.at/term/717)&mdash;
-- is a single number indicating a color's luminance relative to white, that is, how much light reaches the eyes when that color is viewed, in comparison to white,
+- is a single number indicating a color's luminance relative to "white", that is, how much light reaches the eyes when that color is viewed, in comparison to "white",
 - is called **`Luminance(color)`** in this document,
 - is equivalent to the Y component of a relative [**XYZ color**](#CIE_XYZ), and
 - ranges from 0 for "black" to 1 for "white".